 ...dizzy piano playing...a wistful delight.
 THE DAILY RECORD

 Mhairi is in high demand as an arranger, producer and recording artist.
-Recent recordings include a Scottish/Irish flute album by Kirsten Allstaff's (debut), Tunebook Melody Lab featuring Simon Bradley, Mairearad Green, Matheu Watson and Ross Ainsle.
+In 2018 she finished producing an album for renowned Gaelic singer Gillebride MacMillan, of Outlander fame.
+This is him 3rd solo album of all his own songs, it is called Freumhan Falaichte.
+Recent recordings include a Lon Ban by Sineag MacIntyre (2019 release) Scottish/Irish flute album by Kirsten Allstaff's (debut), Tunebook Melody Lab featuring Simon Bradley, Mairearad Green, Matheu Watson and Ross Ainsle.
 Recent releases which Mhairi has been involved in include Patsy Reid The Brightest Path,Gillie MacKenzie Griais, Roddy Woomble The Impossible Songs and Other Songs, Gillebride MacMillan Air Forladh, and historical Psalm project Cridhe gu Cridhe.
-In 2018 she will finish producing an album for renowned Gaelic singer Gillebride MacMillan.

 Mhairi was appointed Musical Director for the highly successful Jacobite show commissioned for Blas Festival.
 A historical and musical journey from the 1745 uprising to post-Culloden.
 The show featured Dr Margaret Bennett, Fiona J. MacKenzie, Rachel Stevenson and Duncan Chisholm.